divio/divio-cloud-docs/introduction/django-03-setup-project-locally.rst

     uwsgi==2.0.19.1

 to ``requirements.txt``.
-Every time you amend ``requirements.txt``, you will need to rebuild the image with the new dependency list, with:
+These dependencies are baked into the image, so every time you amend the requirements, you will need to rebuild with the new dependency list (we'll do that in a moment).

-..  code-block:: bash

-    docker-compose build

 The Django project can be started with uWSGI.
 This should be baked into the ``Dockerfile`` itself, as a start-up command.
 To the end of the file, add: